-We have in the past engaged in acquisitions and strategic partnerships, and we may engage in various acquisitions and strategic partnerships, or spin outs of businesses in the future, including licensing or acquiring complementary products, intellectual property rights, technologies, or businesses as part of our business strategy.
+We have in the past engaged in acquisitions and strategic partnerships, and we may engage in various acquisitions and strategic partnerships in the future, including licensing or acquiring complementary products, intellectual property rights, technologies, or businesses as part of our business strategy.
 For example, we have collaboration agreements with Takeda, Sanofi and Biogen, and issued stock in connection with entering into certain of those agreements in 2018 and 2020.
 Any such transaction may entail numerous risks, including: